Updated on 19th December 2021

 The train costs $12 for adults and $6 for children (kids under five are free).
 The train loops around on a 50-minute journey where you’ll learn all about Moonta’s history from its founding through to the end of the mining boom.
 Really little kids might find this one a bit slow-going, but older kids and adults will find it fascinating.
 There’s a separate play area with an old train the kids can play on too.

 There’s a separate railway museum onsite but with the length of the train ride, this was probably a bit much for our kids.

 Fishing is a really popular pastime all over South Australia.
 Most kids grow up knowing how to fish and loving the experience of casting a reel with mum and dad or nan and pop on the weekends.
 While the Yorke Peninsula might be a summer playground, its fishing spots are awesome year-round.

 Squid is the easiest catch but King George Whiting and Snapper are likely catches too.
 September to April is Blue Swimmer Crab season so bring the crab pots and rakes and give it a go.
 Just always be mindful of the Fisheries SA guidelines on the size of your catch – you’ll find signs on every jetty to guide you.
-For more information on fishing on the Yorke Peninsula, read this.
+Click through to read more on fishing on the Yorke Peninsula.

 Splash Town Moonta Bay.
 Images courtesy of South Australian Tourism Commission.